 7 ways to continue your research from home

-In the past months, many of us have become accustomed to working from home due to the COVID-19 pandemic.
+In the past two years, many of us have become accustomed to working from home due to the COVID-19 pandemic.
 During this period, we have gathered lots of ideas and ways to facilitate working from home and to continue research projects.
 In this blog post, we have listed seven approaches for you.

 7 ways to continue your research from home